 What other Native Americans did the Coushatta tribe interact with?

 The Coushattas traded regularly with all the other Southeast Native Americans.
 These tribes communicated using a simplified trade language

-called Mobilian Jargon.
+called Mobilian.
 The most important Coushatta neighbors were the

 Alabama Indians.
 The Alabamas and the Coushattas were close allies, and